 Contacting IPVanish is a little trickier.
 They only offer email support and you have to wait until working hours for a response – this may take a few hours depending on when you sent the email.
 Once they do respond however, the support is usually very helpful and a representative will call you if the need arises.

 Even though both brands offer an excellent VPN service, we believe ExpressVPN is better for several reasons.
-First, although they’re identical in terms of security, ExpressVPN is available in more countries and with more servers, which can be extremely beneficial.
+First, ExpressVPN is available in more countries and with more servers, which can be extremely beneficial.
 Additionally, ExpressVPN is slightly faster which is ideal for users who stream videos and download files using a VPN.
 Plus, it was also the close winner in the Security and Privacy category which is an essential factor for VPN providers to excel in given users growing concern with online security and maintaining anonymity.